croconut/godot-tester/README.md

         # and exits on test completion
         # ensure tests.tscn uses your modified plugin script and check yes for run on load
         direct-scene: "test/alt_mode/tests.tscn" # uses relative path from your godot project directory
+        assert-check: "true" # default is false, set true to count asserts instead of tests
+        max-fails: 3  # not checked by default, set to a number to limit the
+                      # maximum amount of failed tests for a passing test suite

 ~~~~